This section was written by Leandro Cabo from rhcplivearchive.com

 These songs were released fifteen years after being recorded and were unknown until this point.
 It’s unspecified exactly when and where they were recorded and who else plays on them.
 Allegedly, they come from demo sessions for the 2004 albums, but I don’t think that’s really the case.

-During an interview for the Amplifier Magazine September/October 2004 issue, John mentions that at one point he went to check out a studio he was thinking of buying.
-To try it out, he intended to make one recording in a day with her drummer friend Carla Azar.
-The end result were two perfect sounding songs, when the original intention was to make mistakes all over the place and make “screwed up” versions of the songs.
+During interviews for Dallas Music Guide and Amplifier Magazine, John mentions checking out a studio he was thinking of buying.
+To try it out, he did some recordings in a single day with her drummer friend Carla Azar.
+The end result were two perfect sounding songs, when the original intention was to make mistakes all over the place and make “screwed up” versions of the songs, as he was just testing the studio.

 This revelation would be the cataclyst for all the albums that would come next - shorter, quicker and more productive sessions.
 In my opinion, having demos done beforehand would be the opposite of that.
 Therefore, Drill could very well be one of those songs recorded at this unknown studio (our guess would be sometime between April and July 2003) while Become and Time Tonight are indeed most likely demos recorded at home, once he decided to build his own studio instead.